414962002/5LATE/README.md

 1. Create account: https://addons.mozilla.org/developers/
 2. Go to: https://addons.mozilla.org/developers/addon/submit/distribution
-3. Choose "On your own" (self-distribution)
+3. Choose "On your own" (self-distribution) — or submit for the public AMO listing
 4. Upload your .zip file
 5. Mozilla validates and signs (5-10 minutes)
 6. Download the signed .xpi file